marks1024/maven-jena-example/README.md

 # maven-jena-example
-A Basic Starter Jena Maven Project
+A Basic Starter Apache Jena Maven Project

 This is starter code for working with Apache Jena.
 The project includes basic aspects of working with RDF data and making SPARQL queries,